AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Code completion*

-  GPS provides two kinds of code :index:`completion`: a smart code completion, based on semantic information, and a text completion.
+  GNAT Studio provides two kinds of code :index:`completion`: a smart code completion, based on semantic information, and a text completion.

   Text completion is useful when editing a file using the same words repeatedly where it provides automatic word completion.
-When you type the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial word, GPS inserts the next potential completion.
+When you type the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial word, GNAT Studio inserts the next potential completion.
 Typing this key again cycles through the list of potential completions.
-  GPS searches for text completions in all currently open files.
+GNAT Studio searches for text completions in all currently open files.

 *Delimiter highlighting*

-  When the cursor is placed before an opening :index:`delimiter` or after a closing delimiter, GPS highlights both delimiters.
+  When the cursor is placed before an opening :index:`delimiter` or after a closing delimiter, GNAT Studio highlights both delimiters.
 The following characters are considered delimiters: ()[]{}.
 Disable highlighting of delimiters with the :index:`preference <preferences;editor --> highlight delimiters>` :menuselection:`Editor --> Highlight delimiters`.